-Laurel is senior vice president and chief program officer at Enterprise Community Partners, where she leads the organization’s national programmatic and policy work, including the teams working in Enterprise’s local markets across the United States, and Enterprise’s groundbreaking initiatives focused on connecting people and communities to opportunity.
+Laurel is president of Enterprise Community Partners, Inc., one of the nation’s leading social enterprises.
+Laurel leads the organization’s national programmatic and policy work, including the teams working in Enterprise’s local markets across the United States, and Enterprise’s groundbreaking initiatives focused on connecting people and communities to opportunity.
 She also leads the policy team, which focuses on policy change at the national, state and local levels; Enterprise Advisors, the organization’s consulting and technical assistance platform; and the organization’s knowledge, impact and strategy functions.

 Laurel is a member of the Enterprise executive team, reporting directly to the CEO.
-She brings a wealth of experience toward helping Enterprise meets its ambitious goals.
-Prior to joining Enterprise, Laurel held a number of senior positions in government and the private sector, including leadership roles at the U.S. Department of Housing and Urban Development (HUD) and in the administration of New York City Mayor Michael Bloomberg.
+She brings a wealth of experience toward helping Enterprise meet its ambitious goals.
+Prior to joining Enterprise in 2014, Laurel held a number of senior positions in government and the private sector, including leadership roles at the U.S. Department of Housing and Urban Development (HUD) and in the administration of New York City Mayor Michael Bloomberg.

 Prior to joining the Obama Administration, Laurel was vice president of development and project director for the South Street Seaport Redevelopment at General Growth Properties (GGP), a Chicago-based real estate investment trust.
 Before her tenure at GGP, Laurel spent six years working for New York City Mayor Bloomberg, first as a senior policy advisor to Deputy Mayor for Economic Development and Rebuilding Daniel L. Doctoroff, then as a member of the senior team at the city’s Department of Housing Preservation and Development.

 A New York native, Laurel graduated cum laude from Williams College and received a master’s degree in public policy from the Harvard Kennedy School.
-She has served on numerous boards and currently serves on the board of the National Housing Trust, the Hopkins School Head’s Advisory Council, the Advisory Council of the International WELL Building Institute, and the National Resource Network governing board.
-She lives with her husband and daughters in Washington, D.C.
+She currently serves on the board of the National Housing Trust, the National Housing Council, the District of Columbia Green Bank and on the National Resource Network governing board.
+She lives with her husband and daughters on Capitol Hill in Washington, D.C.